bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 So why am I not using CtrlP anymore?
 Answer, performance.

-Even with the turbocharging noted above CtrlP can still slowdown when navigating huge source trees or when navigating a very large tag file.
-Neovim especially, when running the [cpsm](https://github.com/nixprime/cpsm) CtrlP matcher, can be noticably slowdown due to the cost of Python RPC (remote-procedure-calls) as noted in this [issue](https://github.com/neovim/neovim/issues/7063).
+Even with the turbocharging noted above CtrlP can still slowdown when navigating huge source trees or when navigating a very large tags file.
+Neovim especially, when running the [cpsm](https://github.com/nixprime/cpsm) CtrlP matcher, can be noticably sluggish due to the cost of Python RPCs (remote-procedure-calls) as noted in this [issue](https://github.com/neovim/neovim/issues/7063).

-The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin is highly performant, even when dealing with very large source trees or tag files.
+The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin is highly performant, even when dealing with very large source trees or tags files.
 Pattern matching is asynchronous and progressive, so it always feels fast and never laggy.

-I will note, if you are a CtrlP user, and its performance is fine to you, then there really is no need to change over fzf.vim unless some of its unique features, such as `:Commits` or `:Rg`, appeal to you.
+I will note, if you are a CtrlP user, and its performance is fine to you, then there really is no need to change over to fzf.vim unless some of its unique features, such as `:Commits` or `:Rg`, appeal to you.

 Conclusion